OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 Tomcat can be downloaded as a zip, tar.gz, Windows zip or Windows exe.

+At the time this blog post was written, Tomcat 8.5 was the latest official release, with Tomcat 9 being close to a final release.
+Tomcat 7 is still supported, and all previous versions are considered to be obsolete.

 ### Download Tomcat for Linux
 If you are hosting Tomcat in Linux, then the tar.gz package are what you need.
-This is preferred over the zip package because the tar.gz format retains the executable flag on startup scripts.
+This is preferred over the zip package because the tar.gz format retains the executable flag on shell scripts.

 If you download the zip package in Linux, you will need to manually set the executable flag on scripts like `bin/startup.sh` and `bin/shutdown.sh` with the command `chmod +x <scriptname>`.

 ### Download Tomcat for Windows
 If you are running Tomcat in Windows then you can download any of the formats.
 However, I would recommend that Windows users download either the Windows zip or exe packages.